I always used to find myself needing to edit/amend commits that I made a few commits ago.

 It was pretty much muscle memory I did it so much.

-One day I set out to create a git
+One day I set out to create a git alias to perform these operations all in one go.

-Initially I thought I would need to create a small shell script and invoke it with a git
+Initially I thought I would need to create a small shell script and invoke it with a git alias, but it turns out you can include plain bash in a git alias by prefixing the alias with !.

-Introducing git fixbase <hash-to-fixup>
+Introducing git fixbase <hash-to-fixup>:

 [alias]